ehrpg/qstar/docs/index.md

 ## Actions

-Once it is a player's turn in a crisis, he or she may do **two actions**.
+Once it is a players turn in a crisis, he or she may do **two actions**.
 An action takes a small amount of time, and may involve a skill check.
 The game master may decide that a task takes more than one action, or even takes a couple of rounds.
 Any number of actions may be converted to **ready actions**.
 These